What Causes Drowsiness After Eating?

 Step 1: List all Possible Causes

 We begin by identifying the disease conditions which have "drowsiness after eating" as a symptom.
-Here are four possibilities:
+Here are eight of many possibilities (more below

 - Candida / Yeast